sevenD0528/z-dialog/README.md

 ## A Zepto Plugin

-During the development of a H5 activity of the company, I found out that we always built the dialog by ourselves everytime.
-So I think it's necessary to build a plugin for the common confirm dialog.
+During the development of a H5 activity for the company, I found out that we always built the dialog by ourselves everytime, such as the css, the callback function etc. So I think it's necessary to build a unity plugin for the best benifits and conveniency of the development.

 The plugin is written built on the great Zepto.js and flexble.js which is a common lib used for our mobile development solution.